derrickburns/generalized-kmeans-clustering/README.md

 This clusterer uses the K-Means clustering step in the [K-Means || initialization](http://theory.stanford.edu/~sergei/papers/vldb12-kmpar.pdf) process.
 This is much faster, since all cores are utilized versus just one.

-Additionally, this implementation performs the implementation in time quadratic in the number of cluster, whereas the Spark implementation takes time cubic in the number of clusters.
+Additionally, this implementation performs the implementation in time quadratic in the number of clusters, whereas the Spark implementation takes time cubic in the number of clusters.

 #### Sparse Data